Alkapivo/visu-gml/docs/utilizing-json-for-behavior-definition.md

 ]
 ```
 The difference between `transform` and `add` lies in how they affect the internal angle value of each object on the grid.
-For transform, we specify that it should start from the value `"value": 90.0` and end at `"target": 270.0`.
+For transform, we specify that it should start from the `"value": 90.0` and end at `"target": 270.0`.
-On the other hand, with add, the value `"value": 0.0` is incremented each frame by `"factor": 0.01`, and then this value is directly added to the angle, which could be in any state.
+On the other hand, with add, the value is incremented each frame by `"factor": 0.01`, and then this value is directly added to the angle, which could be in any state.

 ### BooleanFeature
 Available fields: